microsoftgraph/msgraph-metadata/specs/permissions.md

 ### privilegeLevel
 The "privilegeLevel" member value provides a hint as to the risks of consenting this permissions.
 Valid values include: low, medium and high.

+### provisioningInfo
+The "provisioningInfo" member value provides a set of information related to the provisioning of the permission.

 ## <a name="provisioningInfo"></a>Provisioning Info Object

 The provisioning info object contains information related to the deployment of the permission into its environment.
 This object should only contain information that is not required by a consumer of the API and can safely be removed in any public projection of the permissions information.